Child labor in the Philippines: Health and abuse

 Continuous exposure to various hazards in their work environments, especially chemical and biological ones that are invisible, places children's health and lives at great risk.
 While adults working under the same conditions face similar risks, an argument for minimum health and safety regulations would pose that children are especially vulnerable to work-related illnesses.
 Their yet undeveloped biological processes make their bodies less resistant to the chemicals and other toxic substances they are regularly exposed to.
 The lack of proper nutrition, so characteristic among the poor, moreover increases the vulnerability of working children to both the short, and long-term debilitating effects of work, which can cut short economically productive life.

 Government organizations

-In order to progressively eliminate the proliferation of child labor cases in the Philippines, the following agencies, DOLE, DSWD, and CWC jointly collaborate on the programs and actions that assure the prevention of more child labor cases and the protection of the children in the society.
+The following agencies, DOLE, DSWD, and CWC collaborate on programs to reduce the number of child labor cases and protect children in the Philippines.

 Primary agency

 Department of Labor and Employment

 The Department of Labor and Employment (DOLE) is the national government agency responsible for formulating policies, the implementation of programs, and they serve as the policy-coordinating program arm of the Executive Branch in the labor and employment field.
 They are leading the networks in the progressive eradication of child labor through protecting, preventing, and removing the children out of the hazardous and exploitative works, which also includes curing and redeeming them back into society.
 Their projects, programs, and activities are as follows: